E*TRADE vs M1 Finance in 2026

 Margin Services

-Every individual or joint account at M1 is automatically margin.
-At E*Trade, a taxable account can be set as cash or margin.
+At M1, every individual and joint brokerage account is set up as a margin account by default.
+With E*Trade, a taxable brokerage account can be configured as either cash or margin.

-M1’s stock pages display an asset’s maintenance requirement.
-E*Trade goes further with an advanced margin calculator on its website and desktop software.
+M1 Finance stock pages show the maintenance requirement for each security.
+E*Trade provides much more detail, including an advanced margin calculator available on both its website and desktop platform.

 Winner: Debatable